|

 The Thirteen Postures should not be taken lightly; the source of the postures is in the waist.
 Be mindful of the interchange between insubstantial and substantial; The ch'i circulates throughout the body without hindrance.
 Be still, when attacked by the opponent, be tranquil and move in stillness; changes caused by my opponent fill him with wonder.
 Study the function of each posture carefully and with deliberation; to achieve the goal is very easy but takes time.
 Pay attention to the waist at all times; completely relax the abdomen and the ch'i rises up.
 When the tailbone is centered and straight, the shen [spirit] goes through to the head top.
 To make the whole body light and agile suspend the head top.
 Carefully study.
 Extension and contraction, opening and closing, should be natural.
 To enter the door and be shown the way, you must be orally taught.
 Practice should be uninterrupted, and technique achieved by self study.
 Speaking of the body and its function, what is the standard?
 The I [mind-intent] and ch'i are king, and the bones and muscles are the court.
 If you do not study in this manner, then you will waste your time.

 Forms Training - Traditional Yang Style Tai Chi is considered an internal martial art but in reality incorporates a balance of internal and external principles (Yin and Yang).
 Legends say that Tai Chi was developed from the skills of the snake and crane.
 The snake represents softness, flexibility and deep breathing (control of chi).
 The crane represents poise, calm and grace.
 Because of its principles of balancing yin and yang, Tai Chi represents the mental, physical and spiritual manifestations of both softness and of strength.
 The forms are very complete and include the warm up and cool down necessary for healthy physical training.
 Some modern day practitioners claim the need for a warm up routine before practicing Tai Chi and lack the true understanding of the traditional training as it was passed down through the traditional family lines.
-The forms train the necessary principles and motions (postures) of Tai Chi Chuan.
-They are used to develop a strong foundation, mental focus, internal & external strength, flexibility, and overall health.
-They also develop the muscles, tendons, and so much more.
+The forms train the beginning principles and motions (postures) of Tai Chi Chuan.
+They are used to develop a strong foundation, mental focus, internal & external strength and flexibility.
+They also develop the muscles, tendons and so much more.
+You can liken the forms to the alphabet of a language although they are not the complete language the are vital for developing a good foundation in preparation for further development of the language of Tai Chi Chuan.

 Philosophy & Theory - Used for taking all that the student learns and putting it together in a comprehensive way to apply to every aspect of their life.
 This is where good training becomes engrained within the students being.
 We ultimately teach students to use the skills they develop for helping others and contributing positively to their community.